-By properly giving our eyes a workout, we can prevent not only blurred vision but also the general decline of vision that comes naturally with age.
-And, seriously, eye exercises are easy to incorporate into your everyday routine.
+You can promote a sharp and clear vision by exercising your eye muscles.
+By properly giving your eyes a workout, you can prevent blurred vision and eye diseases.
+You can also prevent the general decline of vision that comes with age.
+Luckily, eye exercises are super easy to incorporate into your everyday routine.

-Below are a few easy steps to lessen the chances of needing corrective contacts or glasses in the future.
+Below are a few easy steps to lessen the chances of suffering from blurry vision.
 Try these four simple and quick exercises to get your eyes in shape fast!

 The 10-10-10 Rule

-Blinking is a very basic exercise, but it is also a very effective one.
-We already blink unconsciously, but you should train yourself to blink very firmly and hold it for two seconds.
-Blinking rests the eye muscles and keeps them loose.
-It also circulates moisture around the eyes, keeping them lubricated, relaxed and refreshed.
+We already blink unconsciously, but we do it less when focusing on a screen.
+This causes our eyes to become dry and leads to blurred vision.
+Every hour or so, set a reminder to blink very firmly and hold it for two seconds.
+Repeat ten times.
+Blinking allows the eye muscles to rest and relax.
+It also circulates moisture around the eyes, keeping them lubricated and refreshed.

-This palming exercise will take about 10 minutes and is best done in a quiet space.
-While resting comfortably in a chair, place your elbows on your desk or table.
-Massage your hands together as if you were trying to generate heat, and then place both of your hands gently over your eyes for about 10 minutes.
-Use this time to allow your eyes to relax, while you breathe deeply and unwind.
+This exercise gives your eyes a chance to recharge and feel relaxed.
+It’s perfect for people who suffer from headaches and migraines.
+And, it helps to prevent blurry vision from those conditions.
+While resting comfortably in a chair, place your elbows on your desk, table or lap.
+Massage your hands together as if you were trying to generate heat.
+Then, place both of your palms gently over your eyes for about ten minutes.
+Use this time to allow your eyes to relax while you breathe deeply and unwind.

 Our mothers taught us that rolling our eyes was impolite.
-But in this instance, it can actually help with blurry vision!
-By rolling your eyes, first clockwise, then counter-clockwise, you are toning your eye muscles and circulating blood flow and oxygen around the eye.
+But in this instance, it’s okay because it can help with blurry vision!
+By rolling your eyes, you are toning your eye muscles.
+You’re also circulating blood flow and oxygen around the eyes.
 Start by slowly rolling in both directions, then accelerating the speed.
 Aim for 15-20 repetitions.

 Prevention to Keep Your Eyes Strong and Clear

-Along with eye exercises, you should be implementing regular cardio exercise and a healthy diet into your every day life to help keep your eyes blur free.
-A daily eye vitamin, like the Ocu-Plus Formula, is a great way to get the essential vitamins and minerals your eyes need to stay healthy for years to come.
-Prevention is the first step; don’t wait until it’s too late, start taking care of your eyes and vision today.
+Along with eye exercises, you should do regular cardio exercise and eat a nutritious diet.
+A healthy lifestyle that includes these things will help to keep your eyes blur-free.
+If your diet doesn’t give you all the nutrients your eyes need, consider taking a supplement.
+A daily eye vitamin, like the Ocu-Plus Formula, is a great way to get the essential vitamins your eyes need.
+Prevention is the first step; don’t wait until it’s too late.
+To prevent blurry vision, start taking care of your eyes and vision today.